GrantMeStrength/retro/robot/robot.md

 ### Display

 A SparkFun SerLCD board provides 2 lines of 16 characters of text: just to have some visual clue of what is happening on the front of the robot.
 The board was originally designed for use with Arduino but works well perfect for the Pi - if you can find the drivers.

 Someone kindly made some: [CircuitPython library for the Sparkfun SerLCD displays](https://github.com/fourstix/Sparkfun_CircuitPython_SerLCD).
-I did find that about 1 time in 50 the driver crashes, so wrap all the Python that displays text in a try/except clause.
+I did find that about 1 time in 50 the driver crashes, so I needed to wrap all the Python code that displays text in a try/except clause.

 ### Imports